We are continuously exposed to bacteria, infectious diseases, and allergens (antigens), all of which can and wreaking havoc with our bodies.

 Does CBD Oil Boost the Immune System?

-Many studies have revealed that CBD has anti-inflammatory properties, which help suppress the immune system by decreasing levels of inflammation.
+Many studies have revealed that CBD has anti-inflammatory properties, which help support the immune system by decreasing levels of inflammation.

 Many autoimmune diseases are caused by increased inflammation, and CBD can combat this as it works to strengthen the immune system.

-Additionally, CBD works as an immune suppressor, displaying positive effects in cases where the immune system becomes weakened or hyperactive.
+Additionally, CBD displays positive effects in cases where the immune system becomes weakened or hyperactive.

 Hyperactive immune systems overreact when they are met with diseases or allergens, causing it to harm the body in some cases.